 This podcast is aimed at kids that love reading.
 Through a variety of activities and interesting people within the podcast, kids can learn about the elements of storytelling while developing critical reading and analytical skills.
 With more than 100 free episodes there’s something for all book-loving children and families to enjoy!

-11. Digital art club
+11. Digital art club for beginners

 In this online art club, kids learn how to create a different art project in each session.
 For example, they might learn the architectural design of medieval castles and design their own, or even create their own character and comic.
 In each of these hands-on activities, students are guided through understanding artistic elements in life such as patterns and symmetry, exploring emotions and feelings, and learning about art basics such as color palettes.